-Always use this medicine exactly as your doctor or pharmacist has told you.
-Check with your doctor or pharmacist if you are not sure.
+Always use this medicine exactly as your doctor has told you.
+Check with your doctor if you are not sure.
+The dose of Enantyum that you need depends on the type, severity and duration of your pain.
+Your doctor will tell you how many sachets you must take daily, and for how long.

-Adults over age 18
+Adults from the age of 18